 POST Message Description 662 A diskette drive configuration error occurred.
-Action: Verify that the Configuration/Setup Utility program correctly reflects the number of diskette drives you have installed.
-(For instructions on using the Configuration/Setup Utility program, refer to "Configuring Your Computer" on page 37.)
-2. If you installed or removed a diskette drive, you must save the new configuration in the Configuration/Setup Utility program.
-Refer to the Important text box on page 38 for further information and instructions on saving the configuration.
+Action: 1.
+Verify that the Configuration/Setup Utility program correctly reflects the number of diskette drives you have installed.
+(For instructions on using the Configuration/Setup Utility program, refer to "Using the Configuration/Setup Utility Program" on page 33.)
+If you installed or removed a diskette drive, you must save the new configuration in the Configuration/Setup Utility program.
+Refer to the Important text box on page 34 for further information and instructions on saving the configuration.
 If this does not correct the problem, have the computer serviced.
+1762 A hard disk configuration error occurred.
+Action: Verify that the Configuration/Setup Utility program correctly reflects the number of hard disk drives you have installed.
+(For instructions on using the Configuration/Setup Utility program, refer to "Using the Configuration/Setup Utility Program" on page 33.)
+If you added or removed a hard disk drive, you must save the new configuration in the Configuration/Setup Utility program.
+Refer to the Important text box on page 34 for further information and instructions on saving the configuration.
+If the problem cannot be isolated and corrected, have the computer serviced.
 178X A failure occurred during testing of the hard disk drive or a primary or secondary IDE device.
-Action: Run the diagnostic programs.
-(See "Diagnostic Programs" on page 97 for information about diagnostic programs provided with your computer.)
+Action: 1.
+Run the diagnostic programs.
+(See "Diagnostic Programs" on page 95 for information about diagnostic programs provided with your computer.)
 If the diagnostic programs detect a failure, replace the defective hard disk drive or primary or secondary IDE or EIDE device.
-If the problem cannot be isolated and corrected, have the computer serviced.
-1762 A hard disk configuration error occurred.
-Action: 2.
-If t Verify that the Configuration/Setup Utility program correctly reflects the number of hard disk drives you have installed.
-(For instructions on using the Configuration/Setup Utility program, refer to "Configuring Your Computer" on page 37.)
-2. If you added or removed a hard disk drive, you must save the new configuration in the Configuration/Setup Utility program.
-Refer to the Important text box on page 38 for further information and instructions on saving the configuration.
 If the problem cannot be isolated and corrected, have the computer serviced.

 POST Message Description 1800 A PCI adapter has requested a hardware interrupt that is not available.
-Action: Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
+Action: 1.
+Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
 If the hardware interrupt settings are not correct, change and save the settings.
 Setting the resources used by ISA legacy adapters to Not available enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation Z Pro.
+For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your Personal Computer .
 For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program, see "Configuring Your Computer" on page 37.
+For instructions on using the Configuration/Setup Utility program, see "Using the Configuration/Setup Utility Program" on page 33.
 Make sure that switches on all ISA legacy adapters are set correctly.
 For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
 3. If all hardware interrupts are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an interrupt available to the PCI adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation Z Pro.
+For instructions on removing adapters, see Installing Options in Your Personal Computer .
 Note: If you remove an ISA legacy adapter, set the hardware interrupt used by the removed adapter to Available before installing another adapter.
 4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an interrupt available to the PCI adapter you want to install.
 If the problem cannot be isolated and corrected, have the computer serviced.